Justin Bieber Shows More Love For Ex Selena Gomez On Instagram, Fans Call It ‘Disrespectful’

 “People are making this a bigger deal [than] this is, it’s a picture, of an old ex that he has no ‘beef’ with, why can’t he like the picture?” one fan asked in the comments.

-Other Instagram users even suggested that Justin clicking the like button may in fact have had nothing to do with Selena at all, stating that there’s a possibility he may only have seen the first snap in the multiple uploads.
+Other Instagram users even suggested that Justin clicking the like button may, in fact, have had nothing to do with Selena at all, stating that there’s a possibility he may only have seen the first snap in the multiple uploads.

 “I have a feeling he did not scroll and only saw the first picture so we should stop jumping to conclusions….” they noted.

-Justin’s latest social media activity com shortly after he posted a lengthy rant on Instagram in defence of Baldwin.
+Justin’s latest social media activity com shortly after he posted a lengthy rant on Instagram in defense of Baldwin.

-As reported by Newsweek last month, the singer claimed that Gomez would always have a place in his heart though he made it very clear that he’s very much in love with his wife.
+As reported by Newsweek last month, the singer claimed that Gomez would always have a place in his heart, though he made it very clear that he’s very much in love with his wife.

 “Why would I dedicate my whole life to someone in marriage to get back and my ex?”
-Justin hit back in part in a comment aimed at a troll who said he was still in love with the “Love You Like a Love Song” singer and didn’t really love Hailey, who he married last year.
+Justin hit back in part in a comment aimed at a troll who said he was still in love with the “Love You Like a Love Song” singer and didn’t really love Hailey, whom he married last year.

-“I absolutely loved and love Selena she will always hold a place in my heart, but I am head over heals in love with my wife and she is absolutely the BEST THING that has happened to me period,” Bieber then added in his lengthy clap back.
-The singer dated Gomez on and off for eight years between 2010 and 2018.
+“I absolutely loved and love Selena she will always hold a place in my heart, but I am head over heals [sic] in love with my wife and she is absolutely the BEST THING that has happened to me period,” Bieber then added in his lengthy clap back.

+Bieber dated Gomez on and off for eight years between 2010 and 2018.

-Amid the latest round of picture liking drama, The Inquisitr shared that Justin and Hailey caused a serious stir on social media after they got into the April Fool’s Day spirit this week.
+Amid the latest round of picture liking drama, The Inquisitr shared that Justin and Hailey caused a serious stir on social media after they got into the April Fools’ Day spirit this week.

-The singer claimed his wife was pregnant with their first child and even shared a sonogram photo on his Instagram account, but quickly made it clear that the whole thing was actually all just an elaborate hoax for the April 1 holiday.
+The singer claimed his wife was pregnant with their first child and even shared a sonogram photo on his Instagram account, but quickly made it clear that the whole thing was actually all just an elaborate hoax in the spirit of April 1.